Brazil beef scandal leaves fewer options for global buyers

 China, whose beef cattle industry is still dominated by small backyard farms, has not bought beef from the United States since a scare over mad cow disease in 2003.
 Its new ban on Brazil's meat could accelerate talks to reopen trade, Peel said.

-Cargill Ltd [CARGIL.UL], one of the world's largest commodity trading houses, said it was too early to know how Brazil's scandal may impact U.S. beef exports.
-Tyson Foods Inc (TSN.N) declined to comment.
+Cargill Ltd, one of the world's largest commodity trading houses, said it was too early to know how Brazil's scandal may impact U.S. beef exports.
+Tyson Foods Inc declined to comment.

 Brazil's scandal could provide an overall beef price lift if it limits the pool of globally traded beef and forces buyers to lean more heavily on other suppliers, said Ron Davidson, spokesman for Canadian Meat Council, whose members include Cargill and JBS.
 However, beef exported from Canada, the world's sixth-biggest shipper, is largely fed with grain, not grass.